artie-labs/transfer/examples/postgres/README.md

 1. zookeeper
 2. kafka
-3. MongoDB
+3. Postgres
-4. Debezium (pulling the data from Mongo and publishing to Kafka)
+4. Debezium (pulling the data from Postgres and publishing to Kafka)
 5. Transfer (pulling Kafka and writing against a test DB)

 _Note: Snowflake does not have a development Docker image, so the Mock DB will just output the function calls_